SmithWillSuffice/ohanga-pai/content/blog/80_the_legs_of_pegs.md

 on a recent
 [Macro and Cheese podcast](https://www.youtube.com/watch?v=S5OLxWhtGgQ) episode [#308](https://www.youtube.com/watch?v=S5OLxWhtGgQ).
+I’ll say this is not pendantry.
+Once you start trying to be friends with dumb-dumb marxists by saying a State currency can be a commodity, or has ever been a commodity, you feed the right-wing trolls who want to return to a gold standard.
+Which is not gold currency, it is a currency peg.
+Big difference.
+Let’s not even feed these trolls.

 Although Bill doesn't know me from Adam, I am Internet pals with Grumbine and appreciate his efforts at Real Progressive more than any other podcast